Robert Rodriguez: Mainstream success

 Sin City was a critical hit in 2005 as well as a box office success, particularly for a hyperviolent comic book adaptation that did not have name recognition comparable to the X-Men or Spider-Man.
 He has an interest in adapting all of Miller's Sin City comic books.

 Rodriguez released The Adventures of Sharkboy and Lavagirl in 2005, a superhero-kid movie intended for the same younger audiences as his Spy Kids series.
 Sharkboy and Lavagirl was based on a story conceived by Rodriguez's 7-year-old son, Racer, who was given credit for the screenplay.
-The film grossed $39 million at the box office.
+The film grossed over $69 million worldwide at the box office.

 Rodriguez wrote and directed the film Planet Terror as part of the double-bill release Grindhouse (2007).
 Quentin Tarantino directed Grindhouses other film.

 He has a series of "Ten Minute Film School" segments on several of his DVD releases, showing aspiring filmmakers how to make good, profitable movies using inexpensive tactics.
 Starting with the Once Upon a Time in Mexico DVD, Rodriguez began creating a series called "Ten Minute Cooking School" in which he revealed his recipe for "Puerco Pibil" (based on Cochinita pibil, an old dish from Yucatán), the same food Johnny Depp's character, Agent Sands, ate in the film.
 The popularity of this series led to the inclusion of another "Cooking School" on the two-disc version of the Sin City DVD where Rodriguez teaches the viewer how to make "Sin City Breakfast Tacos", a dish (made for his cast and crew during late-night shoots and editing sessions) utilizing his grandmother's tortilla recipe and different egg mixes for the filling.
 He had initially planned to release a third "Cooking School" with the DVD release of Planet Terror but then announced on the "Film School" segment of the DVD that he would put it on the Grindhouse DVD set instead.
 The Cooking School, titled "Texas Barbecue...from the GRAVE!", is a dish based on the "secret barbecue recipe" of JT Hague, Jeff Fahey's character in the film.
-His new movie We Can Be Heroes was released on December 25, 2020, by Netflix and was a success.

 Rodriguez is a strong supporter of digital filmmaking, having been introduced to the practice by director George Lucas, who personally invited Rodriguez to use the digital cameras at Lucas's headquarters.
 He was presented with the Extraordinary Contribution to Filmmaking Award at the 2010 Austin Film Festival.

 Predators

-On February 7, 2010, it was announced that Rodriguez would produce a new Predator sequel, entitled Predators.
+In 2010, Rodriguez produced a new Predator sequel, entitled Predators.
 This film's script was based on early drafts he had written after seeing the original.
 Rodriguez's ideas included a planet-sized game preserve and various creatures used by the Predators to hunt a group of abducted yet skilled humans.
 Opening to mostly positive reviews, the film fared reasonably well at the box office.